RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/GetBit.md

 - `store`
 The variable to store the bit.
 - `value`
-The variable from where to search the required bit.
+The value from where to search the required bit.
 - `bitPos`
 The position of the bit to get.
 Indices 0-7 are valid.